ysaito8015/Programming-Phoenix-LiveView-mokumoku/README.md

         - doesn't use LiveView
         - to learn how Phoenix requests work
         - use the generated code to authenticate a live view
-3. Generators: OCntexts and Schemas
+3. Generators: Contexts and Schemas
     - `phx.gen.live`
         - creates live views with all of the code
         - to generate the product CRUD feature-set